fieldtrip/website/faq/compile.md

     peercompile

 Furthermore, for the different Unix platforms there is a command-line peerslave client.
 Since we provide an executable for the different platforms, the executables need to have a different name.
-We are following the Mathworks naming scheme for the mex files, i.e.
+We are following the MathWorks naming scheme for the mex files, i.e.

     peerslave.maci    (32-bit OS X)
     peerslave.maci64  (64-bit OS X)